Policy, Organisation and Rules

 2.1.2.2 Reasonable steps should also be taken to identify any young people with disabilities in the section or Group.
 See Chapter 3 for further guidance around reasonable adjustments.

-2.1.2.3 See further information about inclusion and diversity
+2.1.2.3 See further information about inclusion and diversity.

-2.1.3.1 To carry out its work, The Scout Association seeks to appoint effective and appropriate leaders, of all backgrounds and all areas of the community, and to involve other volunteers in supporting roles, all of whom are required to accept fully the responsibilities of their commitment.
+2.1.3.1 To carry out its work, The Scout Association seeks to appoint effective and appropriate volunteers, of all backgrounds and all areas of the community, and to involve other volunteers in supporting roles, all of whom are required to accept fully the responsibilities of their commitment.

-2.1.3.2 The overriding considerations in making all appointments in the Scouts shall be the safety and security of young people, and their continued development in accordance with the Purpose and Values of The Scout Association.
+2.1.3.2 The overriding considerations in making all appointments in the Scouts must be the safety and security of young people, and their continued development in accordance with the Purpose and Values of The Scout Association.

 2.1.3.3 Accordingly, all those whom the movement accepts as volunteers must be appropriate persons to undertake the duties of the particular position to which they have been appointed including, if relevant, meeting the requirements of the Sponsoring Authority and, where appropriate, the responsibilities of membership.